 Presented by Hero Bread

 🍞 Bread with Benefits

 Bread gets a bad rap.
 But, a new slice savior is restoring its good name.

 Say hello to Hero Bread, makers of fluffy, flavorful baked goods — including bread, buns, and tortillas.

-Two slices of this stuff pack in 22g of fiber and 10g of protein, all with 0g net carbs and 0g sugar.
-Baking in added benefits, it also supports gut health and balanced blood sugar.
+Two slices pack in 22g of fiber and 10g of protein, all with 0g net carbs and 0g sugar.
+Baking in benefits, it also supports gut health and balanced blood sugar.

 Order up!
-Use code FITT10 for 10% off your first purchase of Hero Bread.
+Score your Hero Bread at hero.co and use code FITT10 at checkout for 10% off your first purchase.

 📰 News & Notes

-- Fitt Jobs: Daily career postings from top health & fitness companies.
+- Fitt Jobs: Curated careers at top health & fitness companies.

 💰 Money Moves